skills

 When you later re-run init-site to upgrade the repository to a newer Ritual version, it also

-never installed).
-Use --no-skills to skip that, or --skills to (re)install the full set.
+at ritual skills update --force).
+Use --no-skills to skip that, or --skills to (re)install the